Hoylandswaine

-Hoylandswaine is a village in the Metropolitan Borough of Barnsley, South Yorkshire, England.
+Hoylandswaine is a village in the civil parish of Penistone, in the Barnsley district, in the county of South Yorkshire, England.
+In 2021 it had a population of 1038.
+Until 1974 it was in the West Riding of Yorkshire.

-Located near Penistone and west of the M1 along the A628 it enjoys easy access to more significant locales such as Sheffield, Barnsley, and Leeds.
+Located between Silkstone and Penistone and west of the M1 along the A628 it enjoys easy access to more significant locales such as Barnsley, Manchester, Huddersfield, Sheffield and Leeds.

+Located on a historic salt track and once a nail-making and agricultural village, today, Hoylandswaine is part of the affluent commuter village belt to the west of Barnsley.

 Local events

 Annually, there is a "Scarecrow Festival".
 The festival consists of villagers creating their own scarecrows, often with locally sourced hay, and placing them around the village.
 Children can then go and, for a small cost, pick up a sheet with activities relating to the scarecrows.

 Education

 The local school primary school is Hoylandswaine Primary School, located within the village.
-The majority of secondary students go to Penistone Grammar School, and some go to Penistone Grammar Post-16 for further education.
+The majority of secondary students go to Penistone Grammar School.

 Nail forge

 Historically, Hoylandswaine produced nails.
 The nail forge ceased operations shortly after the Second World War, and is currently a Grade II listed building.
 The forge is normally open to the public in September.